naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.19.basic.routing.concepts.md

 To pick the best route, a routers SPF algorithm adds the cost associated with each link between itself and the destination subnet over each possible route

 #### Convergence with Link-State Protocols

+When an LSA changes, link-state protocols act swiftly, converging the network and using the current best routes as quickly as possible.
+For example, a link fails between two routers, router A would use the following process to switch to a different route:

+1. R2 and R3 flood LSAs, stating that their interfaces are now in a down state.
+2. All routers run the SPF algorithm again to see if any routes have changed
+3. All routers replace routes, as needed, based on the results of SPF.